Alejors/private-chat/README.md

 - Docker installed on your system.
 - (Optional) An ngrok account with an authentication token if you want to expose the server publicly.
+- Node.js (if running the GUI client locally).

 ---